f4llc0nn/NotARobot/README.md

 The hotkey is **NOT** reliable since this project does a LOT of typing emulation and it can fail triggering the hotkey function.

 ## CURRENT TODO (DEC/2021):
-• Add custom workDir in config file + handle dir permissions.\
-• Word/Excel: Create a random file\
-• Word/Excel: Delete a random created file\
 • Outlook sending random e-mail to itself and/or to a disposable e-mail (e.g. temp-mail.org, 10minutemail.com)\
-• Outlook opening random e-mail and attachments
+• Outlook opening random e-mail and attachments\
+• Edge downloading random files\
+• Redo the gifs with better resolution\
+• Test pointing the apps to a folder with .lnk files